How to deal with angry customers

 “He was ranting and demanding his money back – but thankfully, he’d left his dog outside and it ran off, so he had to leave.
 He never came back – nor did the frozen chicken.”

-Understand the importance
+Understand the importance of valuing the complaint

 Effective complaint resolution is impossible if you don’t value the person making the complaint – empathy and respect are fundamental.
 Mike Dalloz, owner of customer service coaching company Performance in People, told us: